Shopify is a popular e-commerce provider that markets itself as an easy-to-use platform for beginners and experts alike.

 The platform supports SEO best practices and allows you to add and customize title tags and meta descriptions for each of your products and pages.
 It automatically generates a sitemap for your store to assist search engines in indexing it properly.

 Shopify’s marketing features include the ability to create discount codes and coupons, sell gift cards or offer them as store credit, and feature product reviews.
 The platform integrates with major social media networks as well as with MailChimp.
+Note that these integrations aren't just for marketing purposes; you can also sell via social platforms.

 You can also make use of its abandoned cart recovery features that allow you to send reminder emails to customers who didn’t complete the checkout process.
 Those customers will receive an email with a link to their abandoned shopping carts, encouraging them to complete their purchases.